To better understand modern-day challenges, and identify solutions to address the need for rapid change, we use our “Anatomy of the Organization”...

 There’s no doubt that project agility, and business agility in general, has provided the vehicle to move and adapt more quickly, delivering more value to customers faster.
 Management practices, and the tools to support those practices, are scrambling to catch up and achieve visibility, transparency, and clarity into project and program work at the new speed of business.

 From the tools perspective, leadership needs the “single pane of glass” as a window into the NOW: what’s happening (different types of projects), when (timelines), at what cost (expenses), and why (intended outcomes or goals).
 And with more, shorter delivery cycles versus fewer, longer project plans, that window needs to include the future, with insight into backlog items or “project/product road maps” completing the picture for better overall planning, decisions, and adjustments.

 Executive dashboards and reporting tools in the new project world can’t be a return to the top-down, command-and-control of the past, for risk of repeating the delays and disconnects that agile seeks to overcome.
 And hand-jammed spreadsheets and PowerPoints take us even further back to inefficient and ineffective reporting and management.
 Rather today’s tools need to provide a two-way “connection.”
 Leadership needs insights into the goals, decisions, and project status/health from the self-directed projects teams.
 Project Managers and Team Members need a connection to the big-picture and the support and guidance from the leadership, not the least of which are project funding and the empowerment to make decisions.

-In the next blog we will explore program, related challenges, and how programs tie to the corporate anatomy.
+In the next blog, we will explore programs, related challenges, and how programs tie to the corporate anatomy.
 We’ll have the complete infographic displayed at booth 621, October 6-9 at the PMI Global Conference in Los Angeles, CA. Stop by if you’re there, we’d love to chat and learn from you.
 If not, please provide a blog comment.